Everybody Needs a Friend Scott Pauley

 One survivor of Auschwitz said, “Friendship made a difference.
 Taking care of someone other than yourself.
 If you did not have a friend you did not have a zeal for life.”
 Another said, “You had to have a partner – a partner to take care of you – and you take care of him.
 You had to have someone to help because if you stood by yourself, you couldn’t survive.
 You didn’t survive.
 There were those who didn’t want to share anything.
 And those were the people who went first.”

 In a world of wickedness and a time of terror, everybody needs a friend!
 When enemies are everywhere it is vital that we concentrate on the friends God graciously gives us.
-This week I am speaking at the Baptist Friends meeting, and the reunion with so many friends has been so refreshing for me personally.
+Every reunion with friends is refreshing for me personally.

 Solomon wrote, “Two are better than one; because they have a good reward for their labour.
 For if they fall, the one will lift up his fellow: but woe to him that is alone when he falleth; for he hath not another to help him up.
 Again, if two lie together, then they have heat: but how can one be warm alone?
 And if one prevail against him, two shall withstand him; and a threefold cord is not quickly broken” (Ecclesiastes 4:9-12).